satdaya/Demand-Forecasting-in-SQL-Server-and-AWS-Forecast/Data-Prep-Queries.md

  For each key customer level, there is a corresponding sales person associated with it.
 The one exception is the key customer 1 All Other bucket, which the senior sales leader is traditionally responsible for.

+**2. Sku Level Hierarchy

+**Line Code** - the broadest level of a product

+**Class Code** - specific categories under the line code.
+In this case, numbers

+**cc_type (aka Class Code Type)** grouping the class code into easily identifiable groupings.
+In this case: economy, mid-grade, premium, ultra-premium.

+**pop_code** - Item velocity

+There are three aggregate fields in the query below:

+  a. **gross** - high level dollars.
+Used for analysis only.
+  b. **qtyship** - the quantity of shipped skus.
+  c. **frcst_qty** - the base unit level measure of forecasting. qtyship does not accurately capture lost sales due to stockouts, shipping issues, etc...
+Quantifying lost orders can be tricky.
+A customer may order the same product every day until it is in stock.
+In this case our forecast base is the shipped quantity plus 25 % of the variance between quantity order and quantity shipped.

 ```